prahul/virus-total/README.md

 * Use Circuit breaker and rate limting patterns
 * Use CQRS pattern for design of components
 * Use Cloud Native principles in the overall design and architecture
+* Use monitoring and show metrics to surface the golden signals
 * Have an active / warm data center architecture
 * Consider using Content Delivery Network (CDN) for access for the system from different regions
 * Setup auto deplication between data centers / regions.